 Create a Good Sleep Environment

 A few months ago, we needed help getting our bedroom organized.
 It was a mish-mash of craft area, bedroom, library, and kids stuff everywhere.
 We had an interior decorator come in to help us make a plan.
-He asked if we wanted blackout curtains.
+He suggested we get blackout curtains.
 I scoffed, because I’m basically up before the sun everyday anyway and the idea of the kids waking me up when my room is pitch dark was even more depressing.
-Then I realized that a lot of light gets in our windows and yes, I’m up before the sun but that doesn’t mean it needs to be even a little light in my room the other 8 hours I should be trying to sleep.
+Then I realized that a lot of light gets in the windows even during the night.
+And yes, I’m up before the sun but that doesn’t mean it needs to be even a little light in my room the other 8 hours I should be trying to sleep.
 Now that it’s dark, the sleep I do get is so much better.

 LOVE Your Bed

 As people on a budget, and fairly devoted to cheapskating, we sometimes file things away incorrectly as luxuries.
 For years my husband and I were using the same old sheets we’d had for a hundred years, and bought when we were on a really low grad student income.
 I think our pillows were $2 apiece.
 I HATED the way our duvet cover fit our duvet and I’d get tangled up every night.
-So I tossed the crap pillows, and while we haven’t pulled the trigger on going full MyPillow yet (someday, honey….someday) we upgraded to something better than what you could probably buy at the dollar store.
+So I tossed the crap pillows, and while we haven’t pulled the trigger on going full MyPillow yet (someday, honey….someday) we decided to invest in nice pillows.
 And when our flannel sheets get pilly?
 I get new ones.
 If I don’t love my other sheets?
-I get a higher thread count.
+I get a higher thread count sheet for max comfort.
 I want to spend at least 56 hours a week in this place, so it is absolutely worth the investment to make sure I’m enjoying each and every hour I can get!

 It may be one of the greatest clichés of married life, but in my house, it’s a real one.
 Snoring was a factor affecting my sleep every. single. night.
 I would lovingly roll my husband over, trying not to wake him up, praying it would make the snoring stop.
 Sometimes it would, which was awesome, but inevitably he’d roll over again and the dance would continue.
 I spent a fair amount of time doing a cost benefit analysis of one of those fancy mattresses so I could push a button and raise him up, but that was outside our budget.